ward4mutualaid-data/w4madata/setup.md

 You'll want to put `main` on the left hand side, and your branch on the right.
 This means "you're merging your changes _into_ main":
 [IMAGE]

 In the PR description write `Closes #13` replacing `13` with the issue number you're working on.
-Then feel free to leave additional description about what you changed, or any challenges you faced.
+Github will create a link between your PR and that issue, which has some nice benefits.
+For the rest of the PR description, feel free to leave additional details about what you changed, or any challenges you faced.
+You are totally free to open your PR even before your work is done.
+In that case, open the PR as a "Draft PR".
+You'll get the benefit of more people seeing your code, without risking someone thinking it's ready to go.

-Once the PR is made, share the link with your teammates on Slack so everyone is aware and so people can give feedback.
+Once your work is done, share the PR link with your teammates on Slack so everyone is aware and so people can give feedback.
 When ready to merge, click the Merge pull request button down at the bottom.

+Awesome!
+You have just contributed.